n-crrn/Sarsaparilla/README.md

    research into new protocol representations.

 ## Licensing

-This project is not released to the public.

 All files in this project are provided subject to the GNU General Public License version 3.
 The details of this license are included in the file [COPYING.txt](/COPYING.txt).